MolBIFFM/diana/README.md

   }
 }
 ```
-The optional local file location to parse Gene Ontology annotations from.
-The
+The optional local file location to parse Gene Ontology protein annotations
-default setting is `null`, downloading the required file automatically.
+from.
+The default setting is `null`, downloading the required file
+automatically.

 ```json
 {